Mamed Aliyev: Life

 Mamed Aliyev was born on September 9, 1934, in the Divichi, which at that time was part of the Azerbaijan SSR, and is now known as the Shabran district of Azerbaijan.
 He grew up in a family with deep roots and traditions in the region, and his father, Kerbalai Ustad Ali, was a respected figure, known for his work as a builder.
 He specialized in constructing houses and railroads, a profession that was highly regarded among the local residents, as construction at that time played an important role in developing the infrastructure and supporting the well-being of the community.

 Education

 In 1959, Mamed Aliyev enrolled at the Baku Railway Technical School, graduating in 1963 with a qualification as a railway operations technician.
 In 1964, he was admitted to the Rostov Institute of Railway Engineers, where he earned a degree in railway operations engineering in 1971.
 In 1975, he completed advanced leadership training courses for senior railway transport officials in Moscow.

 Career

 From 1962 to 1968, Mamed Aliyev was appointed as the head of the Nasosnu Railway Station, currently known as Zeynalabdin Taghiyev settlement.

 In August 1968, he was reassigned as the head of the Davachi Railway Station, a position he held until 2000.

-Thus, having started his career in 1950 as a regular railway worker, he rose through the ranks and served as the head of the Davachi station from 1962 to 2000, marking a long and distinguished career in railway operations.